 |Afternoon session||01:00 pm – 04:00 pm||The closing price is reported as the median of five price snapshots taken every 15 seconds from 03:59 pm to 04:00 pm.|

 Trivia: SEHK used to have a two-hour long lunch break between 12:30 pm and 02:30 pm.
 It was the longest lunch break among the world’s 20 major stock exchanges.
 I was shorted to 90 minutes in 2011 and 60 minutes in 2012.

 There is a small physical trading floor in the building complex Exchange Square in central Hong Kong, but free float trading is largely a thing of the past for SEHK and physical trading currently accounts for less than 1% of the total trading volume at the SEHK.

 - The is a close-in-price rule for limit orders, which must be within 24 ticks of the current price.
 (Individual brokers sometimes have even more stringent requirements.)

 - At SEHK, a stock would have to consistently trade below HK$0.50 to be considered a penny stock by traders.
 It is not uncommon at all for the shares of large and well-established companies to trade below HK$4 at this exchange.

 - The stock market contains a large number of gambling-related stocks.
-We found close to 30 different gambling related companies when we last checked.
+We found close to 30 different gambling-related companies when we last checked.
 Among these, you find large companies such as Galaxy, Melc, SJM, Success Universe Group, Macau Legend Development, Wynn Macau, Paradise Entertainment, MGM and Sands China.
 All these companies operate casinos in Macau.
 The stock market also contains a number of companies who operate online casinos.
 One such example is New Silkroad Culturaltainment who operates Megaluck Casino.
-You can find other examples of casinos that caters to clients in Macau, Hong Kong, and other parts of Asia.
+You can find other examples of casinos that cater to clients in Macau, Hong Kong, and other parts of Asia.

 Hang Seng Index